 Google Apps is a fabulous go-to, especially if you are managing a small team of virtual assistants.

-If you are not using Google Apps, or not comfortable with the Google Apps format, then Dropbox is a nice alternative, especially considering the fact that hey have over 4 million business users.
+If you are not using Google Apps, or not comfortable with the Google Apps format, then Dropbox is a nice alternative, especially considering the fact that they have over 200,000 business customers and 500 million customers.

 Dropbox is known for their robust file sharing capabilities.
-With a Dropbox business account, you can create and share documents, videos, photos, and slides all through the cloud.
+With a Dropbox Business account, you can create and share documents, videos, photos, and slides all through the cloud.
 This makes sharing, editing, and storing a cinch.
 Dropbox is great for small businesses as it is reasonably priced, but they are also optimized for Enterprise with several admin controls that that meet the needs of larger businesses.